Tattooist waste disposal is anything that comes into contact with bodily fluids such as; blood, mucus, semen and plasma that cannot be sterilized.

-This container should have a secure lid, not leak, and stand upright.
-Some bottles that are frequently used for this purpose are rinsed out bleach bottles.
+This container should also have a secure lid, not leak, and stand upright.
+Some bottles that are also frequently used for this purpose are rinsed out bleach bottles.

-Keep your sharps tattooist waste disposal container in a safe place where it will not tip over and spill and where children and pets cannot access it.
+Keep your sharps container in a safe place where it will not tip over and spill and where children and pets cannot access it.

 Get a new sharps tattooist waste disposal container when the old unit reaches 2/3 full.